GannonGuess/Pokemon-Roguelike/1.05big/README.md

     - `esc` - return to character controls
   - `Q` - quit the game
     - NOTE lowercase `q` WILL NOT WORK.
 This was done to prevent accidental exit of game.
+    - QUIT command does not work when in trainer list, when inside building, or when engaged in battle
 - Error messages should be displayed if attempting to move into impassable terrain, a gate, or attempting to enter a building where there isn't one.
 - If the PC attempts to move into a cell that an npc is currently in, a battle will begin
   - Due to how the time system works in this game and how the map is only updated after the PC moves, the NPC may seem to be two squares away when the battle starts.
 Their move was just calculated at a different time.
 Player must be aware of how movement works to avoid unwanted battles, adding some forethought.